-Rupert (or Ronald) Psmith was one of P. G. Wodehouse’s earliest heroes.
-He made his memorable first appearance in 1908 in a school story serialised in The Captain as ‘The Lost Lambs’, better known to many readers under the 1953 title ‘Mike and Psmith’.
-Alongside his bosom school chum Mike Jackson, Psmith (the P is silent as in pshrimp) made a successful transition from school stories to adult fiction in two further novels – ‘Psmith in the City’ (1910) and ‘Psmith Journalist’ (1915), before his final appearance in ‘Leave it to Psmith’ (1923).
+Rupert (or Ronald) Psmith was one of Wodehouse’s earliest heroes.
+He made his memorable first appearance in 1908 in a school story serialised in The Captain as ‘The Lost Lambs’, better known to many readers under the 1953 title Mike and Psmith.
+Alongside his bosom school chum Mike Jackson, Psmith (the P is silent as in pshrimp) made a successful transition from school stories to adult fiction in two further novels, Psmith in the City (1910) and Psmith Journalist (1915), before his final appearance in Leave it to Psmith (1923).

 It is clear from comments in the growing Wodehouse Facebook community that my own love for this character is shared by many others, so it seems apt that when Wodehouse cast him as a romantic lead, he created Eve.

-‘She was a girl of medium height, very straight and slim; and her fair hair , her cheerful smile, and the boyish suppleness of her body all contributed to a general effect of valiant gaiety, a sort of golden sunniness – accentuated by the fact that, like all girls who looked to Paris for inspiration in their dress that season, she was wearing black.’
+She was a girl of medium height, very straight and slim; and her fair hair , her cheerful smile, and the boyish suppleness of her body all contributed to a general effect of valiant gaiety, a sort of golden sunniness – accentuated by the fact that, like all girls who looked to Paris for inspiration in their dress that season, she was wearing black.

-‘ “This,” said Psmith, “is becoming more and more gratifying every moment.
+“This,” said Psmith, “is becoming more and more gratifying every moment.
 It seems that you and I were made for each other.
 I am your best friend’s best friend and we both have a taste for stealing other people’s jewellery.
 I cannot see how you can very well resist the conclusion that we are twin-souls.”

 “Don’t be silly.”

-“We shall get into that series of ‘Husbands and Wives Who Work Together.'” ‘
+“We shall get into that series of ‘Husbands and Wives Who Work Together’.”

-At the end of ‘Leave it to Psmith’, the couple are engaged and Psmith is hired to replace The Efficient Baxter as Lord Emsworth’s secretary.
-Although Wodehouse later adapted the story (with Ian Hay) for the stage, he never revisits the Psmiths after their marriage.
-One possible explanation for this, given by Wodehouse biographer Frances Donaldson, is that Wodehouse could not envisage the rather aristocratic Psmith without a substantial income.
-Donaldson also suggests that ‘Leave it to Psmith’ was written ‘only after much badgering’ by his daughter Leonora, to whom the book is also dedicated.
+At the end of Leave it to Psmith, the couple are engaged and Psmith is hired to replace The Efficient Baxter as Lord Emsworth’s secretary.
+Although Wodehouse later adapted the story (with Ian Hay) for the stage, he never revisited the Psmiths after their marriage.
+One possible explanation for this, given by Wodehouse biographer Frances Donaldson, is that Wodehouse could not envisage Psmith without a substantial income.
+Donaldson also suggests that Leave it to Psmith was written ‘only after much badgering’ by Plum’s daughter Leonora, to whom the book is also dedicated.

 Perhaps like the Molloys (Dolly and Soapy, to their friends) the Psmiths might build on their early forays in the necklace pinching business and turn their capable minds to crime.
 They would excel I am sure, provided they could overcome any moral objections.
 I see their criminal activities confined to pinching only from those who have the stuff in piles, coupled with a propensity to share their ill-gotten gains with the needy, combining the debonair style of Raffles with the generosity of Robin Hood.

-Far more plausibly, and just as appealing, I can the Psmiths entering the crime detection business.
-From the very first, when Psmith meets Mike Jackson in the common room at Sedleigh, there is something slightly Holmesian about him.
-Wodehouse was a great fan of Arthur Conan-Doyle, and it is Psmith, not Sherlock Holmes, who first utters the phrase ‘Elementary, my dear Watson’ (in ‘Psmith Journalist’).
+Perhaps more plausibly, I can also imagine the Psmiths entering the crime detection business.
+From almost the first moment, when Psmith meets Mike Jackson in the common room at Sedleigh, there is something Holmesian about him.
+Wodehouse was a great fan of Arthur Conan-Doyle, and it is Psmith, not Sherlock Holmes, who first utters the phrase ‘Elementary, my dear Watson’ (in Psmith Journalist).
 Psmith has the perfect partner in Eve, who promises to be every bit as capable as Agatha Christie’s delightful Tuppence Beresford.